Usamazafar97/FYP/README.md

 ## Files Details
-- FYPApp is the android application on Client Side
+- **FYPApp** is the android application on Client Side
-- binary_class_training_testing.ipynb file contains code for training the CNN model on Training Data and then testing it on Test Data in binary class problem
+- [**binary_class_training_testing.ipynb**](https://github.com/smrasheed14/FYP/blob/main/binary_class_training_testing.ipynb) file contains code for training the CNN model on Training Data and then testing it on Test Data in binary class problem
-- multi_class_training_testing.ipynb file contains code for training the CNN model on Training Data and then testing it on Test Data in multi class problem
+- [**multi_class_training_testing.ipynb**](https://github.com/smrasheed14/FYP/blob/main/multi_class_training_testing.ipynb) file contains code for training the CNN model on Training Data and then testing it on Test Data in multi class problem
-- binary_class_3FoldCrossValidation.ipynb file contains code for performing 3Fold Cross Validation on CNN Classifier in a Binary Class Problem i.e. Fresh and Rotten classes only
+- [**binary_class_3FoldCrossValidation.ipynb**](https://github.com/smrasheed14/FYP/blob/main/binary_class_3FoldCrossValidation.ipynb) file contains code for performing 3Fold Cross Validation on CNN Classifier in a Binary Class Problem i.e. Fresh and Rotten classes only
-- multi_class_3FoldCrossValidation.ipynb file contains code for performing 3Fold Cross Validation on a CNN Classifier in a Multi Class Problem i.e. Fresh, Medium and Rotten classes
+- [**multi_class_3FoldCrossValidation.ipynb**](https://github.com/smrasheed14/FYP/blob/main/multi_class_3FoldCrossValidation.ipynb) file contains code for performing 3Fold Cross Validation on a CNN Classifier in a Multi Class Problem i.e. Fresh, Medium and Rotten classes
-- server-side-code.ipynb contains server side code that accepts images through sockets and then predicts their class py loading the trained CNN Classifier
+- [**server-side-code.ipynb**](https://github.com/smrasheed14/FYP/blob/main/server-side-code.ipynb) contains server side code that accepts images through sockets and then predicts their class py loading the trained CNN Classifier
+- [**create_labeled_csv.ipynb**](https://github.com/smrasheed14/FYP/blob/main/create_labeled_csv.ipynb) contains code for renaming the files in a folder in a specific way so that their names are different from all files residing in other folders.
+This is done so that all files have different names so that they can be labeled in csv file.
+It also contains code for assigning labels to the images by saving filename and its label in a .csv file according to the folder in which it resides.
+For example: if an image resides in "fresh" folder, than it will be assigned label "fresh" in the csv file.
+This csv file is required to perform 3Fold cross validation.

 ## App Manual
 1. Install the Application on Android Device